 In most cases, windshields with 3 chips or less can be repaired, the size of a 25-cent or smaller coin.
 Damage near the edge of the windshield may not be repairable.
-Windshield repair technology is a rapidly advancing industry, so the ability to repair large chips or cracks changes frequently and may vary depending on the repair company.
-Generally speaking, chips smaller than a quarter and cracks up to three inches long can be easily repaired.
+Windshield repair technology is a rapidly advancing industry, so the ability to repair large chips or cracks changes frequently and can vary depending on the repair company.
+Generally speaking, chips smaller than a quarter and cracks up to three inches long can be easily fixed.

-The important thing is to get professional advice on whether it needs to be repaired or replaced.
-Auto Glass technicians can usually repair a chip, which has a diameter of about an inch or less.
+Auto Glasstechnicians can usually mend a chip, which has a diameter of about an inch or less.
 Similarly, a crack can also be repaired, if it is no more than three inches long.
 If the crack size is larger than that of a dollar bill, you should discard the repair option.

-If you are in Beaverton, Lake Oswego, Oregon City, or Wilsonville, you should go directly to Sir Auto Glass and schedule the inspection of your broken windshield to fix the problem quickly.
+If you are in Beaverton, Lake Oswego, Oregon City, or Wilsonville, you should go directly to Sir Auto Glass and schedule an inspection of your broken windshield to fix the problem quickly.
 Whether you have a windshield emergency or simply need immediate repairs, MRM Auto Glass offers convenient mobile windshield repair throughout the York region.
 If you recently purchased a crack in your windshield, it's important to consult with an automotive glass repair professional for a formal evaluation.
 If you are unsure of the extent of the damage, an experienced car glass expert will decide if the crack can be repaired or not.

 As soon as you detect one or more small cracks in the front or rear windshield, you should take your vehicle to an auto glass repair shop or seek help from a mobile windshield repair service.
 After high school, Daniel even worked in a family glass shop for a short period of time and is a certified installer by the Auto Glass Safety Council.
 In a head-on collision, the windshield provides up to 45% of the structural integrity of the vehicle cabin and, in the event of a rollover, up to 60%, according to the Automotive Glass Safety Council.
 Larger, deeper cracks in the glass that extend to the edges of the windshield are much more likely to need to be replaced than small, shallow chips that move away from the edges of the windshield.

 Even after repair, discoloration or irregularities will reduce the driver's visibility through the car's glass.
-If you're debating what size windshield chip to repair, count on the experts at MRM Auto Glass to advise you on the best approach. .
+If you're debating what size windshield chip to repair, count on the experts at MRM Auto Glass to advise you on the best approach.